 The maximum possible heat load for the FPC System upon closure of the fuel gates (21 days) is the decay heat of the full core load of fuel at the end of the fuel cycle plus the remaining decay heat of the spent fuel discharged at previous refuelings upon closure of the fuel gates; the maximum capacity of the spent-fuel storage pool is taken as 270% of a core for the bounding heat load evaluation.
+For a spent fuel storage pool having a capacity greater than 270% (i.e., greater than 2354 fuel assemblies), the additional capacity may not be utilized without revision to the bounding heat load evaluation.
 The temperature of the fuel pool water may be permitted to rise to approximately 60°C under these conditions.
 During cold shutdown conditions, if it appears that the fuel pool temperature will exceed 52°C, the operator can connect the FPC System to the RHR System.
 Combining the capacities enables the two systems to keep the water temperature below 52°C. The RHR System will be used only to supplement the fuel pool cooling when the reactor is shut down.
 The reactor will not be started up whenever portions of the RHR System are needed to cool the fuel pool.